-Appendix 3: Conflict of Interest Disclosure Form for Key Financial Personnel or current business relationship betwee nes potential conflicts of interest as a result of a previous en the undersigned individual (and/or the firm for which ual or firm submitting a proposal or otherwise under consideration for a contract associate ed with Section I of this Disclosure Statement I Form describes the potential conflicts of interest.
-Section II of this Disclosure Statement Form de escribes the proposer's management plan for dealing with the potential conflicts of interest as described in Section I of this form.
-This Disclosure Statement is being submitted in co mpliance with the Central Texas Regional Mobility cy for Financial Team Members.
-The undersigned acknowledges that approval of the prop- Central Texas Regional Mobility Autho osed management plan in within the sole discretion of the ority.
-SECTION I. Description of Potential C Conflicts of Interest.
+or current business relationship betw the individual works) and an indiv consideration for a contract associa Section I of this Disclosure Statement II of this Disclosure Statement Form the potential conflicts of interest as Statement is being submitted in a Authority's Conflict of Interest Po acknowledges that approval of the pro- thines potential conflicts of interest as a result of a previous een the undersigned individual (and/or the firm for which idual or firm submitting a proposal or otherwise understed with

+Central Texas Regional Mobility Autl ·

+SECTION I. Description of Potential Conflicts of Interest.

 SECTION II.
-Management Plan for De ealing with Potential Conflicts of Interest.
-SIGNED: DATE: NAME AND TITLE: REPRESENTING: EXAS REGIONAL MOBILITY AUTHORITY: SIGNED: DATE: NAME AND TITLE:
+Management Plan for I Dealing with Potential Conflicts of Interest.

+SIGNED: DATE:

+NAME AND TITLE:

+REPRESENTING:

+TEXAS REGIONAL MOBILITY AUTHORITY:

+SIGNED: DATE:

+NAME AND TITLE: